 What’s the Connection to Dan’s Depot?

-To my surprise, the company hasn’t been around that long–only a little over a year.
-But they’re aggressively reaching out to their intended audience.
-As a result, they asked Craig Caudill to become a consultant to help develop gear and kits and provide part of the training they offer.
+As this is being written, Dan’s Depot had asked Craig Caudill to become a consultant to help develop gear and kits and provide part of the training they offer.

 Craig says he can’t say enough good things about the Dan’s Depot community.
 That includes the people who work at Dan’s and the people who participate in the online forums and comment on blog posts.